 If you were involved in a car accident where the other driver was accused of reckless driving, you may be entitled to file a lawsuit and seek compensation for your injuries.
 Proving your case is often easier if the driver did something so wrong that their fault is obvious, and reckless driving may qualify as one of these serious mistakes.
-If you or a member of your family was injured by reckless driving, contact our Miami car accident lawyers at The Law Offices of Prosper Shaked today for a free consultation on your case.
+If you or a member of your family was injured by reckless driving, contact Miami car accident lawyer Prosper Shaked today for a free consultation on your case.

 When Can I Sue for a Reckless Driving Accident in Miami?

 Florida law makes reckless driving illegal.
 This law helps protect the potential victims of reckless driving accidents, so victims may be able to point to these laws to help prove the other driver’s fault after a reckless driving accident.
 Even if the at-fault driver was reckless, the victim must still meet certain requirements to be able to file a lawsuit.

 Reckless driving, under § 216.192 of the Motor Vehicles Code, makes it illegal to drive with “willful or wanton disregard for the safety of” other people or their property.
 This definition is broad and includes many instances of unsafe driving that could injure another person or cause property damage.
 In addition, a driver is automatically considered reckless, per se, if they flee from police and start a high-speed chase.
 If you are injured in an accident under circumstances like these, you may certainly point to the reckless driving law to help prove the other driver was at fault for the crash.

 To file a lawsuit for a car crash, you must still meet the qualifications under Florida’s “no-fault” insurance rules.
 These rules prevent victims from filing lawsuits for minor injuries, instead requiring them to use their own auto insurance.
 However, if your injuries meet either the “monetary threshold” or “verbal threshold,” you can file a lawsuit directly.